astronomer/docs/learn/dags.md

 import example_astronauts_three_tasks from '!!raw-loader!../code-samples/dags/dags/example_astronauts_three_tasks.py';
 import complex_dag_structure from '!!raw-loader!../code-samples/dags/dags/complex_dag_structure.py';

 In Airflow, a **DAG** is a data pipeline or workflow.
 DAGs are the main organizational unit in Airflow; they contain a collection of tasks and dependencies that you want to execute on a schedule.

-An Airflow DAG is defined in Python code and visualized in the Airflow UI.
+A DAG is defined in Python code and visualized in the Airflow UI.
 DAGs can be as simple as a single task or as complex as hundreds or thousands of tasks with complicated dependencies.

 The following screenshot shows a [complex DAG graph](#example-complex-dag-run) in the Airflow UI.
-After reading this guide, you'll be able to understand the elements of this graph, as well as know how to define DAGs and use DAG parameters.
+After reading this guide, you'll be able to understand the elements in this graph, as well as know how to define DAGs and use DAG parameters.

 ![Screenshot from the Graph tab of the Airflow UI of a complex DAG with dynamically mapped tasks, task groups and setup/teardown tasks.](/img/guides/dags_complex_DAG.png)